 Sun Valley is one of the country’s premier mountain biking destinations!

-The trails in Sun Valley have it all, incredible views, challenging terrain and epic descents.
+The MTB trails in Sun Valley have it all, incredible views, challenging climbs and epic descents.
 Here is a list of some of the local’s favorite rides most of which can be done right from town.

 Be sure to stop by Sturtevants Bike Shop in Ketchum if you need more information about the incredible mountain biking in and around the Wood River Valley.

-- Lane’s Trail – This is a great ride whenever you only have about an hour.
-From the Adam’s Gulch trail head it’s about a 5 mile loop.
+This is a great ride whenever you only have about an hour.
+From the Adam’s Gulch trail head it’s about a 3 mile loop.
 There is a nice picnic table at the high point.
 Most people will ride to the trail head from town, or ride over Heidelberg Hill and combine with Shady Side.

-- Adam’s Loop – Another one of the Adam’s Gulch trails.
+Another one of the Adam’s Gulch trails.
 Adam’s Loop is about 7 miles if done from the Adam’s Gulch trail head.
 Again, this is usually done from town and approached either by Lane’s Trail or Shady Side.
-Done either direction this is a great ride.
+Done either direction, this is a great ride.
 The section of trail from the Adam’s Gulch trail head to where Harper’s intersects is called Pork Chop; it’s steep and twisty and better as a climb than descent.
-You can bypass Pork Chop by combining Adam’s Loop with Harper’s and Adam’s – Lake Creek Connector to make about 12 miles.
+You can bypass Pork Chop by combining Adam’s Loop with Harper’s and Adam’s – Lake Creek Connector to make about a 12 mile ride.

-- Fox Creek Loop – This is a great after work ride.
+This is a great after work ride.
 It’s a 7 mile loop with about 800 feet of climbing, that is to be ridden counter-clockwise.
-There are one or two switch backs of really steep riding and later a quick climb to the top.
+There are one or two switch backs of really steep riding followed by a quick climb to the top.
 From town you head out the bike path to Hulen Meadows.
 From Hulen Meadows follow the double track until you see the sign for Fox Creek Loop.
 The descent is fun and fast.

-- Chocolate Gulch to Fox Creek – This ride simply adds Chocolate Gulch Loop to the Fox Creek ride and creates a ride with about 1,500 feet of climbing.
-There are two entrances to Chocolate from Fox Creek, North Fork trail or Lifepreserver.
-North Fork is a nice consistent climb, while Lifepreserver hugs the bank of the Big Wood River.
+This ride simply adds Chocolate Gulch Loop to the Fox Creek ride and creates a ride with about 1,500 feet of climbing.
+There are two entrances to Chocolate from Fox Creek–North Fork trail or Life Preserver.
+North Fork is a nice consistent climb, while Life Preserver hugs the bank of the Big Wood River.
 Both are about the same distance to where they meet up.
 Chocolate Gulch takes about 1.5 hours when done from town.

-- Oregon Gulch & Saddle Trail – Oregon Gulch can be tacked on to Chocolate-Fox to make a 24 mile day, or done alone.
+Oregon Gulch can be tacked on to Chocolate-Fox to make a 24 mile day, or done alone.
 Saddle Trail is another one of the fun twisty descents the Sun Valley area is known for.
-The views of the Boulder mountains are not to be missed.
+The views of the Boulder Mountains are not to be missed.

-- Greenhorn to Imperial Gulch – Also about 12 miles round trip.
+Also about 12 miles round trip.
 It’s a long grunt up, but when you gain the ridge the view is worth every ounce of energy you put in.
 Looking to the North you can see Seattle Ridge Lodge and amazing reds and greens of the hills.
-Some of the climbs are on loose dirt so you may end up pushing your bike in a couple sections.
+Some of the climbs are on loose dirt so you may end up pushing your bike on a couple sections.
 The downhill is great, but watch out for the sharp rocks, they like to puncture your tires.